DeveloperLauri/FinnkinoApp/README.md

-# FinnkinoApp
+#FinnkinoApp
+Description

-This project was to create an Android app that reads XML- data from a .html page (data from a movie theater page) and processes it.
-The user can input reviews for watched movies and save the reviews in an XML- file.
-The app has been verified to work with a real physical ANdroid cellphone.
+FinnkinoApp is an Android application designed to read XML data from a movie theater webpage and process it.
+The application allows users to input reviews for movies they have watched and saves these reviews to an XML file.

+##Contributing
+Contributions to FinnkinoApp are always welcome.

+##License
+FinnkinoApp is licensed under the MIT License.